When & Where Is Holi Festival Celebrated in India 2023?

 In the night before Holi, people gather together, perform religious rituals usually in front of a bonfire, and then pray for the destruction of their internal evil.
 The next morning, people start the real carnival, by smearing each other with colored powders and drenching each other in open streets, parks, and grounds outside temples and buildings.
 And sometimes water guns and water-filled balloons are used for fun.
 There are groups of people sing and dance from place to place carrying drums and other instruments.
 People will also visit their families and friends to color each other, and then share Holi delicacies.

 People playing Holi in India.

 Holi is an important festival observed across the whole India, a variety of activities are held during it.
-Generally speaking, the festive air of Holi in North India, especially in the Golden Triangle Tourist Circuit (Delhi, Jaipur, Agra) is more vivid and jubilant than that in southern part of India, which is quite solemn and more focused on religion and temple rituals.
+Generally speaking, the festive air of Holi in North India, especially in the Golden Triangle Tourist Circuit (Delhi, Jaipur, Agra) is more vivid and jubilant than that in the southern part of India, which is quite solemn and more focused on religion and temple rituals.
 The celebration is seen in every nook and cranny of these cities, so there will be no worries about missing out the event.

 The Holi festival is widely celebrated across India with different customs and celebrations in each region.
 Then where is the best place for Holi India?
 Different strokes for different folks.
 It depends on what you want to experience.